feg-lab/feg-lab.github.io/index.md

 # Molecular basis of adaptive traits and evolutionary change

-We’re scientists at Nord University studying phenotypic diversity from molecular to species levels.
+We are scientists at Nord University studying phenotypic diversity from molecular to species levels.
 We aim to discover the genotype-to-phenotype map for adaptive traits and mechanisms that influence future adaptive evolution.

 {% include section.html %}